TeknicalMage/NYTRIP/README.md

 # NYTRIP
 Scraper for New York Times articles.
-Selenium ftw
+Collects pages and output thems to pdfs.